SteveCastle/sunkware-blog/src/pages/blog/2018-12-16-shopping-with-hooks.md

 I was curious to see what an e-commerce platform might look like if rewritten with hooks.
 This shop app is a toy demonstration of some patterns that might be used to construct some of the fundamental features of a shop, with product search and filtering, a detail view, and a cart system.
+I plan to expand and refactor it slowly overtime as the hooks ecosystem evolves over the coming months to use as a reference.

 ## The Goal

 Build a general purpose shop library that can be imported into any react app, connected to an API, and provide pluggable shop functionality to be implemented however the user wants in their components.
+The excellent Algolia InstantSearch react library is an inspiration for this.

 ## The Architecture.

-1. `<ShopProvider />` is a component exported by shop.js.
+1. `<ShopProvider />` is a component exported by `shop.js`.
 It provides any global shop state for the shop app in the form of a `useReducer`.
 It can be used by the other hooks by providing an action dispatcher, and state.

 2. `<CollectionProvider />` is another provider for connecting state between a list of products, and any number of search widgets.
 It should let the user